iRobotEducation/create3_examples/create3_lidar/README.md

 ### Hardware Setup

+The files in this example assume the RPLIDAR is mounted 12 mm behind the center of rotation on the top of the Create 3 robot, in the arrangement shown below.
+The SLAM solver relies on a proper tf tree; if you wish to mount the sensor in another location, you will need to modify the parameters in the static transform publisher launched from `launch/sensors_launch.py`.

 ![Image of Create 3 showing setup and placement of sensors](https://iroboteducation.github.io/create3_docs/examples/data/create3_lidar_top.jpg)

 1. Affix a LIDAR to your robot.